Select Language

 3. Password Generation Analysis

-This section presents the first comprehensive analysis of password generation algorithms in password managers.
+The first comprehensive analysis of password generation in password managers reveals significant issues with randomness and security.

-Analysis revealed non-random character distributions in several password managers.
-Some generators showed bias toward certain character classes or positions within the password string.
-For example, one manager consistently placed special characters in predictable positions, reducing effective entropy.
+Analysis of 147 million generated passwords shows non-random character distributions in several password managers.
+Some implementations exhibit biases toward certain character classes or positions, reducing effective entropy.

 4. Password Storage Security